ZXfkSIE/ThousandPlayer/README.md

   - WAV (`.wav`)
   - For format support details about ReplayGain and cover art reading, see [here](SupportInfo.md).
 - `.lrc` lyrics file viewer.
+  - In order to view lyrics, a `.lrc` file must be put in the same directory of the corresponding music file.
+Also, their filenames must be identical except for the extension part (for example, the lyrics file to be viewed while playing `song.flac` must be named `song.lrc`).
 - A horizontally expandable main window.
 No need to worry about long music informations.
 - A cover viewer for viewing album covers.
 - Rich finding and sorting functions.